 Building snow forts is a winter tradition in the Northeast, but most kids—and parents—head inside for hot chocolate after an hour or two and call it a day.
 Artist Brent Christensen began creating ice caves and fortresses for his daughter in their Utah front yard in 2000.
 And he essentially never stopped.

-Now, one man’s obsession with perfecting the art of using frozen water as a building material has made Lincoln, New Hampshire, the Northeast’s coolest place to be each winter for both romantic grown-ups and kids who know every Frozen song lyric by heart.
+Now, one man’s obsession with perfecting the art of using frozen water as a building material has made North Woodstock, New Hampshire, the Northeast’s coolest place to be this winter for both romantic grown-ups and kids who know every Frozen song lyric by heart.
 Christensen’s company—Ice Castles—brings a frosty palace to life as temperatures drop in New Hampshire’s White Mountains, and this ephemeral attraction enchants fairytale lovers and those who appreciate the beauty that can only be achieved when humans and nature collaborate.

 Look inside New Hampshire’s massive and impressive ice castle… and plan your own journey to this winter marvel with these tips on timing your visit, taking the kids, capturing stunning images and making the most of your experience.
 A visit to Ice Castles is one of the best reasons to visit New England in January.